simonmysun/Typewriter/README.md

   interval: 30,                       // * Time interval for the animation, 30
                                       // milliseconds by default
   skip: '.MathJax',                   // * Specify a selector to skip.
 We let
-                                      // the formulas shows entirely
+                                      // the formulas shows entirely here
   hook: function(operation, queue) {  // * For advanced usage of the library;
     return true;                      // return false to skip default process of }                                   // current operation